ze-colinmyers/shim-review/README.md

 ### How do the launched components prevent execution of unauthenticated code?
 Summarize in one or two sentences, how your secure bootchain works on higher level.
 *******************************************************************************
-UEFI firmware verifies shim is signed by MS -> shim verifies grub was signed with vendor cert -> grub verifies kernel was signed with vendor cert -> kernel verifies modules were signed with epehemeral key.
+UEFI firmware verifies shim is signed by MS -> shim verifies grub was signed with vendor cert -> grub verifies kernel was signed with vendor cert -> kernel verifies modules were signed with ephemeral key.

 *******************************************************************************
 ### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?